schaars/simple-web-server/README.md

 * parse_arguments.rs: a simple test on how to get and parse the command line arguments.
 * read_file.rs: a simple test on how to read a file.
+* echo_server.rs: a simple echo server in TCP.

 C implementation